userXinos/HadesSpace/README.md

 # HadesStarData
-A simple site to view game data from csv
+Parsing csv data and implementation of reading as a simple site